-The premises is also privately hired approximately 3-4 times per week for "baby showers", again with the kitchen providing the food.
+The premises is also privately hired approximately 3-4 times per week for events such as "baby showers", Engagement Parties, Birthdays etc, again with the kitchen providing the food.
 The kitchen also provides an external catering service for those wishing to enjoy a catered dinner at home.